bazeltools/bazel-deps/README.md

 In any case, we add a comment for any duplicates found in the workspace loading file.

-To declare dependencies, add items to the `dependencies` key in your declaration file.
+To declare dependencies, add items to the `dependencies` key in your yaml file.
 The format should be yaml or json.
 It should have [`dependencies`](#dependencies) and it may have [`replacements`](#replacements) and [`options`](#options).
 Important: only dependencies explicitly named have public visibility, transitive dependencies not listed in the dependencies file have visibility limited to the third